Dannero/vut_ipk_project_1/README.md

 ### Author: Daniel Blaško (xblask05)
 <hr>

+## Results
+16/20
+*Issues with mangled input and missing theory in documentation

 ## Description
 Client implementation of the IPK Calculator Protocol using TCP and UDP connection protocols, written in the C programming language.